Want to come back? It's easy! CLICK THIS to see what our customers say about us!

 I left Bozak wondering where I would go next, never to imagine a sequence of events that would result in a life changing experience.
 As a result of helping a baby robin that had fallen out of its nest, I found myself offered a job in a facility that even with the best education, I could not have hoped to enter.
-I was offered a position at the IBM T. J. Watson research “Think Tank” facility in Yorktown Heights, New York.
+I was offered a position at the IBM T. J. Watson research "Think Tank" facility in Yorktown Heights, New York.
 I spent the first 3 years working to support several scientists in the field of surface science.
 I learned ultra high vacuum technology and various other instrumentation techniques used in the effort to study atomic arrangements on the surface of crystalline metals.
 IBM took the Nobel prize two years running, and it was a fascinating period to say the least.
 IBM research was populated with the best and brightest, many of whom I had the good fortune to know.
 I spent the next nine years in VLSI Low End Packaging (very large scale integrated circuit low end packaging, a part of the Advanced Technology Packaging Laboratories), a fascinating area begging for development.
 The "New World" was emerging, and the technological requirements included ways of driving the cost down, reliability up, interconnecting more wires, get the power in and the heat out.
 These demands outlined some of the boundaries of the new electronic frontier.
-I worked in three separate laboratories won numerous awards for unique solutions to otherwise unsolvable technical issues.
+I worked in three separate laboratories and was honored to win numerous awards for inventions and my unique solutions to otherwise unsolved technical issues.